rafaeldaipra/rafaeldaipra.github.io/_projects/1_project.md

 category: work
 ---

 To survive during harsh environmental conditions including scarce food availability, animals developed strategies to survive.
-Animals that can travel long distances through air or water can migrate.
+Animals that can travel long distances by air or water can migrate.
 Some that cannot travel long distances evolved the ability to hibernate.
 Some of these animals are ground squirrels.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">